12. Simple Linear Regression

 W = 0.99613, p-value = 0.9637

-Here the formal test does not suggest a serious departure from normality, but the graphical diagnostics are usually more informative than the test alone.
+The formal test does not flag a serious departure from normality here, but graphical diagnostics are usually more informative than the test alone, especially in moderate samples where the test has limited power to detect mild departures.

 The Breusch-Pagan test is one formal check of constant variance.